-9.6 FOG GENERATOR REQUIREMENTS
+9.6 FOG GENERATOR ADMINISTRATIVE REQUIREMENTS

-- A. Best Management Practices - 1.
-All FOG Generators shall have Best Management Practices (BMPs) in place to control excessive discharges of FOG to the public sewer and to ensure proper performance of FOG Control Devices (FCD). - 2.
+- A. Best Management Practices - All FOG Generators shall have Best Management Practices (BMPs) in place to control excessive discharges of FOG to the public sewer and to ensure proper performance of FOG Control Devices (FCD). - 2.
 Examples of BMPs may include but are not limited to: scraping excess food from plates, pans, and food containers into the trash before washing; having signage posted at sinks (e.g., "Hand Washing Only," "Scrape Plates before washing," "No Fats, Oils, or Grease," etc.); having proper sink, floor sink, and dishwasher strainers on all drains; disposing of all yellow grease into a FOG Recycle Container; and establishing procedures for observing and approving all maintenance activities that require access to the FCD. - 3.
 OJRSA will review BMPs and may require modifications as necessary to ensure compliance.
 For any kitchen drain not connected to a FCD, the FOG Generator shall maintain employee training and/or signage adequate to prevent discharge of FOG to such drains. - B. Inground FOG Interceptors are necessary and required for most FOG Generators to be in compliance with established limits and standards.
 Requirements and details for FCD are found in the OJRSA Development Policy.
-In some circumstances, FOG Traps may be allowed if: - 1.
-It is determined by OJRSA that a FOG Trap provides adequate control due to site specific conditions; and/or - 2.
+In some circumstances, FOG Traps or Hydromechanical FOG Devices (HFD) may be allowed if: - 1.
+It is determined by OJRSA that a FOG Trap or HFD provides adequate control due to site specific conditions; and/or - 2.
 It is determined by OJRSA that space or size constraints make an inground FOG Interceptor impractical and/or unserviceable. - C. FCDs shall be purchased, maintained, and secured by the FOG Generator at the FOG Generator's expense.
 It is the FOG Generator's responsibility to ensure that proper maintenance of the device includes removal of all contents including floating materials, wastewater, and solids at a maintenance frequency which will allow proper operation of the FCD.
-The FOG Generator will be responsible for observing and approving all pumping and cleaning activities as a condition of the disposal. - D. At no time shall the cleaning frequency of the FCD exceed ninety (90) calendar days unless approved in writing by OJRSA.
-Approval will be granted on a case-by-case situation with submittal by the FOG Generator documenting proof that a reduced cleaning frequency will meet the requirements of this Regulation.
-Some FOG Generators may need to consider a more frequent pumping schedule to meet the requirements of this Regulation. - E. FOG Interceptors must be pumped-in-full (complete removal of all contents) when the total accumulation of surface FOG (including floating solids) and settled solids reaches twenty-five percent (25%) of the FOG Interceptor's inlet liquid depth if before the ninety (90) calendar day pump out requirement.
-Failure to meet these requirements shall result in enforcement actions as set forth in SECTION 8 of this Regulation. - F. FOG Generators required to install new or replacement devices shall request and complete a Food Service Establishment Questionnaire as provided by OJRSA.
+The FOG Generator will be responsible for observing and approving all pumping and cleaning activities as a condition of the disposal. - D. FOG Generators required to install new or replacement devices shall request and complete a Food Service Establishment Questionnaire as provided by OJRSA.
 The survey, along with the FCD specifications, details, and plans must be submitted to OJRSA prior to installation.
 Based on the information provided by the FOG